 The Fourth Amendment applies to public school officials, not only police

-The Court reasoned the Fourth Amendment applies to government action, or the actions of a sovereign authority.6 For example, it applies to civil as well as criminal authorities, such as building inspectors7, OSHA inspectors8, and firemen.9
+6 For example, it applies to civil as well as criminal authorities, such as building inspectors7, OSHA inspectors8, and firemen.9

 Additionally, the Court reasoned the purpose of the Fourth Amendment is to safeguard privacy and security of individuals against arbitrary invasions by governmental officials.
 Having heard extensive debate at oral argument,10 the Court decided teachers do not act in loco parentis.
 Indeed, school officials act for the State, not merely as surrogates for parents.
 Furthermore, public school officials act in furtherance of publicly mandated educational and disciplinary policies.11